Every holiday season I watch a lot of old, familiar Christmas movies on TV, from my DVD collection, and on the Internet.

 The film presents some of my favorite short stories from one of my favorite writers.

 The O. Henry stories - The Clarion Call, The Gift of the Magi, The Ransom of Red Chief, The Cop and the Anthem, and The Last Leaf - offer humor, drama, pathos and irony.

-I especially like the crime story The Clarion Call, with Dale Robinson and Richard Widmark (seen in the above photo).
+I especially like the crime story The Clarion Call, with Dale Robinson and Richard Widmark (seen in the top photo).

 You can watch the film, which features the late, great actor Charles Laughton and a young Marilyn Monroe (seen in the above photo), via the below link:

 Although 1951’s A Christmas Carol is another perennial favorite, and actor Alastair Sim is nearly everyone’s favorite Scrooge, I love the film with George C. Scott as Scrooge.

 The 1984 adaptation of Charles Dickens’ classic A Christmas Carol offers a powerful performance by Scott, who is strong, willful and downright mean and nasty.

 If you have not seen this film, I suggest you watch it.

 You can watch the film via the below link: